 One-on-one therapy is ideal for someone who has already gone through detoxification and more intensive therapy, but who prefers a more personal approach than that of a group setting.
 For some addicts, this one-on-one interaction with a trained professional may be enough to recover from their addictions.
 One-on-one therapy addresses the underlying issues that are causing the individual to self-medicate through various addictions, helping them by eliminating the causes of relapse.
 One-on-one therapy is also a good follow-up step to more intense forms of treatment.

 Individuals who have gone through residential addiction treatment but want to spend more time in a drug-free residential setting with other former addicts in recovery may want to consider a sober living facility.
 Sober living facilities are ideal for those who think that going home right after finishing residential treatment could trigger a relapse.
 Group support is another beneficial aspect of this treatment option.

-While an intervention is not something that someone with an addiction plans, going with friends or family members to talk to a professional about the dangers of addictions in a pre-planned meeting can be a short but effective treatment method.
+is not something that someone with an addiction plans, going with friends or family members to talk to a professional about the dangers of addictions in a pre-planned meeting can be a short but effective treatment method.
 An intervention is not sufficient to cure addictions or to help individuals begin living a drug-free life, but it often makes the individual aware of their addictions and their need for help.
 The biggest benefit of an intervention is that the interventionist is equipped to advise addicts on available addiction treatment rehabilitation options in the area so that they can begin more intensive treatment.